williamcotton/empirical-philosophy/articles/from-prompt-alchemy-to-prompt-engineering-an-introduction-to-analytic-agumentation.md

 }
 ```

-You'll notice that I had to provide a lot of details about how to use minmax in a tic-tac-toe context in the prompt to get the LLM to generate a correct program.
+You'll notice that we had to provide a lot of details about how to use minmax in a tic-tac-toe context in the prompt to get the LLM to generate a correct program.

 It took a number of incorrect prompt attempts to get this correct: